Distilling Importance Sampling for Likelihood Free Inference: Algorithm

+A summary of the algorithm follows.
+Steps 4--6 perform importance sampling with target $p_\epsilon$.
+Steps 7--11 use the output to train $\phi$, aiming for the resulting density to approximate the importance sampling target.
+As the algorithm progresses, step 5 reduces $\epsilon$, aiming for the importance sampling ESS to equal $M$ (a tuning choice).
+The goal is to make the importance sampling target closer to the posterior, slowly enough to avoid high variance gradient estimates.

-We fix training batch size to $n=100$, and number of batches $B$ to $M/n$.
-So steps 4--6 perform importance sampling with a target ESS of $M$.
-Then steps 7--11 uses $M$ of its outputs (sampled with replacement) for training.
-The idea is to avoid overfitting by too much reuse of the same training data.
+To use the importance sampling output efficiently, we sample from it (with replacement) several times to create training batches, and use each batch for one update of $\phi$.
+We fix training batch size to $n=100$, and number of batches $B$ to $\lceil M/n \rceil$.
+So approximately $M$ importance sampling outputs are used for training.
+Limiting the number of outputs used aims to avoid overfitting from too much reuse of the same training data.

+An update of $\phi$ is done by a step of an optimisation algorithm based on gradient estimates, aiming to increase $\mathcal{J}_\epsilon$.
+The gradient estimate is calculated from the current batch of training data, and is calculated using \eqref{eq:J grad est3}.
+We use the Adam optimisation algorithm \citep{Kingma:2014}, and found it worked well, but many alternatives could also be used (see the review of \citealp{Ruder:2016} for instance).

+Steps 13--14 terminate the algorithm after a fixed runtime or once $\epsilon=0$ is reached (when this is possible i.e.~for discrete data.)
+Alternatively, the termination decision could be based on approximate inference diagnostics, such as those of \cite{Yao:2018} or \cite{Huggins:2020}.

-We investigate other tuning choices for the algorithm in Section \ref{sec:MG1}.
+We investigate the remaining tuning choices empirically in Section \ref{sec:MG1}.
 For now note that $N$ must be reasonably large since our method to update $\epsilon_t$ relies on making an accurate ESS estimate, as detailed in Section \ref{sec:updating eps}.
+A further summary and discussion of tuning choices appears in the supplement (Section \ref{sec:tuning summary}).